Norfolk, VA

 Frequently Asked Questions

-Are the schools in Norfolk any good?
+Are the schools in Norfolk good?

-Is Norfolk a safe place to live?
+Is Norfolk a safe city?

 What is the job market like in Norfolk?